Device-independent randomness expansion against quantum side information

 We recall the assumptions necessary for randomness expansion (see e.g.~\cite{ColbeckThesis}):

 \begin{enumerate} \item The user has a secure laboratory and can prevent any devices from receiving or sending communication at will. \item The user possesses a trusted classical computer. \item The user has some initial trusted randomness. \item Quantum theory is correct and complete (see~\cite{CR_ext,CR_book1} for a connection between the two). \end{enumerate} The first assumption is necessary to prevent the devices from communicating directly to an adversary, which would trivially compromise security.
 We also use it to ensure that the devices do not learn whether a particular round is a test round or not (if they could learn this, they could behave honestly only on test rounds, which could violate the security).
-Moreover, to genuinely violate a Bell inequality the devices must not be able to communicate their inputs to each other before producing their outputs.
-In our experiment, this last assumption is ensured because we have spacelike separation.
+Moreover, to genuinely violate a Bell inequality the devices must not be able to communicate their inputs to each other before producing their outputs, which can either be ensured by shielding or space-like separation.